Black Friday tech deals: Save up to 70% on AirPods, TVs, Kindles and more hot gadgets

-For those in the market for new gadgets or tech gifts for their loved ones, we rounded up some of the best tech deals that you can shop today, from AirPods to TVs.
+And the tech deals are not to be missed.
+So for those in the market for new gadgets or tech gifts for their loved ones, we rounded up some of the best gadget deals that you can shop today, from AirPods to TVs.
 Keep scrolling to see all the deals or click on one of the links below to shop by category.

 Black Friday tech deals 2022